rjw245/rjw245.github.io/_posts/blog/2016-06-10-leadership.md

     - blog
 ---

 Two weeks ago, I graduated from college, and then shortly after, I started this blog.
 I'm writing this post as a kind of retrospective on my college career.
 I want to share with the Internet the most important lessons I learned as an undergrad.
 I think I'm going to split this one into two parts.
-In this post, I'll share a few lessons I learned as president of the [Tufts robotics club](http://tuftsroboticsclub.com/).
+In this post, I'll share a few lessons I learned as president of the [Tufts Robotics Club](http://tuftsroboticsclub.com/).
 My next post will focus on the importance of lifelong learning.

 It's my belief that few people consider themselves "leadership material" before stepping into their first leadership role.
 I certainly didn't in high school.
 I was and still am a very reserved person---not the type you'd think of to command the attention of a room of people.
 So when I was offered the opportunity to run for president of my college robotics team, I was pretty hesitant.
 My head swam with reasons NOT to do it.